 - An unusual one occurs in 1634: The Bavarian Crisis when the Habsburg Archduchess Maria Anna is delivered to her husband-to-be, Duke Maximillian of Bavaria.
 At the border, she is undressed to her shift and redressed in clothes provided by Maximillian's family, in front of the entire procession.
 Naturally, some of the teenage nobles present have to be kept from showing too much interest.

 - The Benny Hill Show.
 Benny Hill is practically synonymous with the term gratuitous lingerie scene◊.
-Every single episode, like clockwork◊, on the flimsiest pretext imaginable◊. (mildly NSFW)
+Every single episode, like clockwork◊, on the flimsiest pretext imaginable◊. (mildly NSFW).
+The lingerie tended to get racier and skimpier as The Seventies turned into The Eighties and the powers that be grew more tolerant of nudity.

 - One notable example is Sex and the City, where Carrie (Sarah Jessica Parker) never removes her bra during sex scenes, while her castmates do.
 The weird part is that in previous scenes she's usually not wearing a bra underneath her top.